How long have you lived in the ARTpartment with Bryan? Is the current ARTpartment the first or was there another?

 Being a fashionista and artist yourself, how do you two share ideas?
 Do you ask for advice from each other?.

 Both of us ask each other for advice all the time.
 It really comes in handy because we both share similar tastes and aesthetics.
 We are both perfectionists too.
-The first person I want l_bc4f8d16212549c98cdfc3a9f184e65dadvice from is Bryan.
+The first person I want advice from is Bryan.
 We come up with lots of ideas together as well and re talk them out until they are sound.
 We both have idea books!

 What is your role in Bryan’s art and his creative process?